domoticz/domoticz/scripts/dzVents/documentation/README.md

 ### Iterators
 The domoticz object has a couple of collections (tables): devices, scenes, groups, variables, changedDevices and changedVariables.
 In order to make iterating over these collections easier, dzVents has three iterator methods so you don't need to use the `pair()` or `ipairs()` function anymore (less code to write):

+ 1. **find(function)**: Returns the item in the collection for which `function` returns true.
+When no item is found `find` returns nil.
- 1. **forEach(function):** Executes a provided function once per array element.
-The function receives the item in the collection (device or variable) and the key and the collection itself.
+ 2. **forEach(function)**: Executes a provided function once per array element.
+The function receives the item in the collection (device or variable).
 If you return *false* in the function then the loop is aborted.
- 2. **filter(function):** returns items in the collection for which the function returns true.
+ 3. **filter(function)**: returns items in the collection for which the function returns true.
- 3. **reduce(function, initial)**: Loop over all items in the collection and do some calculation with it.
+ 4. **reduce(function, initial)**: Loop over all items in the collection and do some calculation with it.
 You call it with the function and the initial value.
 Each iteration the function is called with the accumulator and the item in the collection.
 The function does something with the accumulator and returns a new value for it.

 Best to illustrate with an example:

-    domoticz.devices().forEach(function(device, key)
+find():

+	local myDevice = domoticz.devices().find(function(device)
+		return device.name == 'myDevice'
+	end)
+	domoticz.log('Id: ' .. myDevice.id)

+forEach():

+    domoticz.devices().forEach(function(device)
     	if (device.batteryLevel < 20) then
     		-- do something
     	end
     end)

-Or using a filter:
+filter():

 	local deadDevices = domoticz.devices().filter(function(device)
 		return (device.lastUpdate.minutesAgo > 60)